ggrossman/basic/README.txt

 Make sure you implement the toString() method, because this is how the LIST and SAVE commands work on your new statement type.
-It should return just the string "INPUT " followed by the toString() of the OperandNode for your variable name.
+It should return just the string "INPUT " followed by the toString() of the IdentifierNode for your variable name.

 Parser Support: